TABLE OF CONTENTS

 Ø In the event of a divorce on the basis of an agreement, the spouses must agree on the upbringing and care of any children, while the court assesses whether this agreement is in the interests of the children.
 They may agree

-- that both will have or continue with the care and upbringing of the children,
+- that both will or will continue to care and bring up their children,

 - or that all children will be entrusted into the care and upbringing of one of the parents,